-Proficient scheduling is essential because certain tasks must be finished by specific times.
-Poor scheduling can also impact relationships with others and their workflows.
+Proficient scheduling is essential because certain tasks must be complete by specific times.
+Poor scheduling can also impact relationships with others and their capacity to finish a worklow.

 Workers should consider which times of the day they are most productive and which times of the day other individuals are the most productive.
-This requires one have a certain level of emotional intelligence and common sense.
-Scheduling is optimized when an employee
+This requires one to have emotional intelligence and common sense.
+A restaurant employee will optimize scheduling when he/she -

-- Uses scheduling or task management software to plan ahead
+- Utilizes available restaurant scheduling software or personal time management apps to plan ahead

 - Is punctual and intentional with every required business process

-- Can break large requirements into separate small achievements
+- Can break large requirements into separate small projects

 - Can break up small achievements into projects